Manishearth/manishearth.github.io/source/drafts/diplomat.md

 The other use case, served by tools like [cxx], [autocxx], [crubit], and [swift-bridge] is where you are working on a combined codebase of two languages and need interop in "both ways", e.g. you need Rust to be able to access C++ APIs and C++ to be able to access Rust APIs.
 This is the kind of interop situation I recall when working on [Stylo], the project to use [Servo]'s style system in Firefox.
 Even with Servo being relatively modular, this was not a case of "call Servo like a library", it was a case of integrating two codebases with a somewhat jagged API boundary.
 At the time there was not much tooling and we managed to [convince bindgen to work for this][stylo-ffi], however this was very much a "bidirectional" use case.

 Bidirectional tools can often be used for unidirectional use cases, but they are also usually designed with those two specific languages in mind, which constrains the utility of the underlying bindings for work with other languages.
+You can't use the bindings as a neutral "hub" that many languages radiate out from.

 ## A wishlist for an FFI tool

-When designing Diplomat, there were a couple things I had in mind that may not necessarily match choices made by other FFI tools:
+When designing Diplomat, there were several things I had in mind that may not necessarily match choices made by other FFI tools:

 ### No action-at-a-distance

+Editing your regular library Rust code should never silently change your FFI layer.
 I did not want Diplomat to parse the full dependency graph: it should be abundantly clear when an edit to code is going to change the FFI layer, by restricting what Diplomat consumes to specially-tagged "bridge"[^2] code.
 In ICU4X, the FFI layer only changes when people update the Diplomat "bridge" code living under [`ffi/capi`][icu4x-capi].

 {% discussion pion-confused %}